atomrc/atomrc.github.io/_posts/2017-05-25-you-dont-need-this.md

 }
 ```

-If I tell you that this function **is pure** (a **pure function**, is a function which return value will always be the same given the same arguments), then you can easily deduce an interesting thing from those 3 lines: the function `compute` will always return the same value.
+Under the assumption that `compute` is a **pure function** (a function which will always return the same value given the same arguments.
+But not only, see [Pure Function on Wikipedia](https://en.wikipedia.org/wiki/Pure_function)), you can easily deduce an interesting thing from those 3 lines: *`compute` will always return the same value*.
 `compute` is, basically, **a constant**.

 In JavaScript, it is very easy to break the purity of a function thus breaking the deduction we made earlier about `compute` being a constant.

-One way to break purity, would be reading some external variable:
+One way to break purity, would be to read some external variable:

 ```javascript
 function compute() {